suhashollakc/observeMe/README.md

 # observeMe

+##### 3/4/2023 10:45PM
+### Please make sure to use REACT NATIVE FUNCTIONAL COMPONENTS, instead of CLASS COMPONENTS.
+It is the latest way of writing react native code.

 ##### 3/2/2023 7:38PM
 ### First, Fork the repository, go to the project folder in VS Code, Open integrated terminal inside the observeMe folde##r